puniverse/capsule/README.md

 * `capsule.offline`: if defined (without a value) or set to `true`, Capsule will not attempt to contact online repositories for dependencies
 * `capsule.local`: the path for the local Maven repository; defaults to CAPSULE_CACHE/deps
 * `capsule.resolve`: all external dependencies, if any, will be downloaded (if not cached already), and/or the capsule will be extracted if necessary, but the application will not be launched
+* `capsule.connect.timeout`: The maximum amount of time (in milliseconds) to wait for a successful connection to a remote repository.
+Non-positive values indicate no timeout.
+* `capsule.request.timeout`: The maximum amount of time (in milliseconds) to wait for remaining data to arrive from a remote repository.
+Note that this timeout does not restrict the overall duration of a request, it only restricts the duration of inactivity between consecutive data packets.
+Non-positive values indicate no timeout.

 Capsule defines these system properties in the application's process: